Structured learning of rigid-body dynamics: A survey and unified view from a robotics perspective: Introduction

 For these reasons, recent works aim at combining data-driven modeling techniques with a-priori available knowledge, which we will denote as \emph{structured models}.
 A rich source for a-priori structural knowledge in numerous mechanical systems constitutes analytical rigid-body dynamics.
 While the bodies of a mechanical system are usually slightly elastic, it has been shown in literature that the assumption of rigid-bodies yields a useful model prior for nonlinear dynamics modeling \cite{nguyen2010using, sutanto2020encoding, hwangbo2019learning, ledezma2017first}.

-In this survey, we give a unified view of the state-of-the-art in structured learning using rigid-body dynamics.
+In this survey, we give a unified view on the state-of-the-art in structured learning for robotic systems using rigid-body dynamics.
 Structured models inherit the potential to combine the advantages of both analytical and data-driven modeling while avoiding the shortcoming of these modeling approaches when being used individually.
 However, a model will be rarely used in practice if its synthesis requires significant effort and its optimization is laborious.
 Therefore, we emphasize in this survey that recent automatic differentiation libraries such as JAX \cite{jax2018github} and PyTorch \cite{NEURIPS2019_9015} considerably simplify the synthesis of structured models and also enable GPU accelerated estimation of the model's parameters.
 In turn, structured modeling has the potential to emerge as one of the defining model classes that is used in the control synthesis and operation of future generations of robotic systems.

-Before we present our view on structured modeling of rigid-body mechanics, we first define what we understand as dynamics functions as well as further discuss the strengths and shortcomings of analytical and data-driven modeling which are also summarized in Table \ref{tab:pros_and_cons} .
+Before we present our view on structured modeling of rigid-body mechanics, we first define what we understand as dynamics functions as well as discuss the strengths and shortcomings of analytical and data-driven modeling in Section \ref{sec:analytical_intro} and Section \ref{sec:data_intro} as also summarized in Table \ref{tab:pros_and_cons} .

 \newcolumntype{C}[1]{>{ }p{#1}}